Almost every garden in North America has hosted a nesting pair of American Robins at some point.

 So what do Robins eat in winter when there is snow on the ground?

-In winter, Robins head to wooded areas where there are berries and other fruit to eat during winter.
+In winter, They head to wooded areas where there are berries and other fruit to eat during winter.
+Native plants provide the food they need to survive winter.

-Depending on where you live they may eat the fruit of Hawthorns, Sumac, Wild grapes, Winterberry, Serviceberry, and the Eastern Red Cedar.
+Location in winter will determine what type of diet they'll have.
+They may eat the fruit of Hawthorns, Sumac, Wild grapes, Winterberry, Serviceberry, and the Eastern Red Cedar.

-The Eastern Red Cedar is also a favorite of the Cedar Waxwing
+The Eastern Red Cedar is also a favorite of the Cedar Waxwing.

 This is a bird of woodland edges and openings.
 Preferring open ground on which it can forage for insects to eat and feed their young.